grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 One final surprise awaits us on the journey back to the campsite - four Whinchats on the fence just North of the seawatching hut.
 Nathan tries to radio them in, but his transmitter is apparently out of battery.
+Our camera also chooses that moment to malfunction, meaning the Whinchats evade real recording.

 <figure class="figure">
   <img
     src="whinchat-sigh.png"
     class="figure-img img-fluid rounded"
     alt="Whinchat.
-Sigh."/>
+We promise."/>
   <figcaption class="figure-caption text-center">
     Whinchat.
-Sigh.
+We promise.
   </figcaption>
 </figure>

-We ferret one last piece of information out of him: apparently we should head up Beacon Lane to the wetlands this afternoon.
+We ferret one last piece of information out of Nathan: apparently we should head up Beacon Lane to the wetlands this afternoon.
 No, one more - is he doing the same walk tomorrow?
-Yes.
-Well, we'll send anyone who asks what they should do his way then.
-"Oh no" he replies, waving his hands as if to wave future hordes of questioning newbies away.
+Indeed he is.
+We enthusiastically offer to send people his way.
+Nathan waves his hands as if to flap future hordes of questioning newbies away.
+We empathise.

 #### Beacon Lane & Kilnsea Wetlands

-We have a brief pit stop back at the campsite, claiming the last available ortions of vegetable curry from the canteen.
+We have a brief pit stop back at the campsite, claiming the last available portions of vegetable curry from the canteen.
+Very welcome.
 We join a thronging horde of birders waiting for the afternoon guided walk up to the wetlands.
+Hmmm.
-Hrmm.
-There's more than twenty folks here, will this finally break through the faff -resistance of birding groups?
+There are more than twenty folks here, will this break through the faff -resistance of birding groups?

 A little bit - progress is a bit slow, not least because the path is quite tight, and there are folks coming the other way.
-Progress is not much hampered by birds, however - we're very much in bird snooze time, and we make it to the beach without getting eyes on basically anything.
+Progress is not much hampered by birds, however - we're very much in bird siesta time, and we make it to the beach without getting eyes on basically anything.
 On the beach
 though: more Wheatears.
 Lovely.
 We have a toddle up the beach beyond the path into the wetlands.
 I forget precisely why, but it's an excellent beach and